 Scanning

 The Knee Balancer application requires to communicate over the internet for authentication and data transfer.
-Hence, it is required for customer to have network level vulnerability scanning mechanism implemented.
 Also, Stryker has already done extensive security testing of the application at the time of release.
 However, beyond this security measures in place it is advised for the users to take a step ahead and follow some of the below guidelines to ensure better security postures:

-Do not connect to any public or open wireless network.
-Only connect the device to trusted wireless network.
-Also, do not connect to any wireless network which has enabled old or outdated protocols such as WPA or WPS.

-Do not connect to any insecure wireless interfaces such as Bluetooth, NFC etc.
+Do not connect to any unknown Wi-Fi network to gain access to internet.

 Device should be scanned on regular basis with anti-malware application for detection and mitigation of any threats and spywares

 Do not install any application from place other than Apple’s Appstore.
 Also, do not install unnecessary applications in the device.

 Risk Management

-Customer (MPS) needs to conduct security risk identification process which monitors the ongoing security posture of this device/infrastructure and reports any security incidents that might arise.
+Stryker integrates cyber security risk management into its overall program for health and safety risk management.
+Both security and safety risk assessment were conducted for this device per guidelines in AAMI TIR57 and in compliance with EN/ISO 14971.
+Additionally, Stryker has a robust post market security risk management process which monitors the ongoing security posture of this device and addresses any security incidents that might arise.

-Risk assessment should be conducted within the organization to identify the gaps and plan improvements

 Training and Awareness

 Stryker has evaluated the security training requirements for this product and determined that standard user security and awareness training commonly provided to users of general-purpose business environments is sufficient for standard users.
 This general security awareness may include the below points:

-Do not connect to any public or open wireless network.
-Only join a reliable wireless network with the device.
-Additionally, avoid using any wireless networks that have WPA or WPS enabled if possible.

-Along with wireless network interfaces, do not connect and communicate with other insecure or public wireless interfaces such as Bluetooth, NFC, airdrop communication
+Do not connect to any unknown Wi-Fi network to gain access to internet.

+Device should be scanned on regular basis with anti-malware application for detection and mitigation of any threats and spywares

+Do not install any application from place other than Apple’s Appstore.
+Also, do not install unnecessary applications in the device.

 Use strong pin or passcode to unlock the device.
 This reduces the risk of unattended device access.

 While device is connected to the internet, do not click on any unknown link’s or do not download any files that may be a potential security threat to the system as well as to the application.

-System should be updated on a regular basis and general anti-malware scanning should be performed.

-Do not connect any external drive such as USB drive via OTG cable or plug to the device.
-Do not connect the charging interface to insecure connection port.

 SECURE DECOMMISSIONING